grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/fetch-data-from-frontend-app-plugins.md

 ---
 id: fetch-data-from-frontend-app-plugins
-title: Fetch data from frontend code using the data proxy
+title: Fetch data from frontend app plugin using the data proxy
 description: Learn how to use the data proxy API to fetch data from a frontend app plugin
 keywords:
   - grafana